vliu15/pix2pixhd/README.md

 2. To train high-resolution models, edit the `pretrain_checkpoint` field in `configs/highres.yml` to reflect the desired pretrained checkpoints from `2.` and ryn `python train.py --config configs/highres.yml --high_res`.

 ### Inference
-1. Edit the `resume_checkpoint` field `configs/highres.yml` to reflect the desired high-res checkpoint from training.
+1. Edit the `resume_checkpoint` field `configs/highres.yml` to reflect the desired high-res checkpoint from training and run `python infer.py --config configs/highres.yml`.